Volicon/translate-ui/README.md

 export default translator;
 ```

-### 2. In your JS, wrap your existing string resources to _t function call:
+### 2. In your JS, wrap your existing string resources to _t function call

 ```javascript
 import { _t } from 'rootTranslator'